DayMukti: Release

 Although the shooting of this film was completed, the issue of release was stuck due to various reasons.
-The movie will be released nationwide on February 7, 2025, nearly seven years after receiving the initial government grant.
+The movie was released nationwide on 7 February 2025, nearly seven years after receiving the initial government grant.

 On the occasion of the release of this film, a press conference was organized at a restaurant in the capital on 3 February 2025.
 The film was released in twenty theaters on 7 February 2025, clashing with the Iqbal Hossain Chowdhury's film Boli.